nmdollhopf/team1_wine_project/README.md

 ## Can Physico-Chemical Measurements Predict Quality

 Flavor profiles of wine are complex and multi-faceted.
 Aging a wine can let undertones mature, though it can also spoil the wine.
 Large amounts of sulfur dioxide, for example, can prevent a build-up of acetic acid (i.e. volatile acidity) but could also overwhelm the taste buds.
 Subtle amounts of salt (i.e. chlorides) can allow the sweetness (i.e. residual sugar) to come through, but too much of either could be face-puckering.
 Of course, the flavor profile is just a mix of chemicals, such as the chemicals measured and tracked by the CVRVV and available here.
-Therefore, we ask, can we build a model to accurately predict the quality of a wine from the available 11 physico-chemical measurements?
+Therefore, we ask, can we build a model to accurately predict the quality of a wine [as rated by a blind taste-tester] from the available 11 physico-chemical measurements?

 Because red and white wines have very different flavor profiles, each is rated solely amongst others of their type.
 For example, a given amount of sweetness could be a negative for a red wine but a positive for a white wine.
 Therefore, in asking our question, we keep the red and white wines separate and run models for each.